-Vanderbilt offers the MSN degree in a wide variety of advanced practice nursing specialties.
 All students entering with a BA/BS in a field other than nursing are required to live within daily commuting distance of Vanderbilt campus for the first three semesters of the program.
-In the Adult-Gerontology Primary Care Nurse Practitioner, Family Nurse Practitioner, Pediatric Primary Care Nurse Practitioner, Women's Health Nurse Practitioner and the dual WHNP/AGPCNP specialty, students have the option of completing the remaining courses in a distance format.
-Refer to the + and ♦ notations that follow the specialty list.
+In the Adult-Gerontology Primary Care Nurse Practitioner (AGPCNP), Family Nurse Practitioner, Pediatric Primary Care Nurse Practitioner, Women's Health Nurse Practitioner (WHNP) and the dual WHNP/AGPCNP specialty, students have the option of completing the remaining courses in a Modified Distance Format (https://nursing.vanderbilt.edu/msn/distlearn.php).
+Refer to the +, , and \$\lambda\$ notations that follow the specialty list.